lsbFlying/resy/README.md

 <strong>changed logs - releases what's Changed</strong>
 </summary>

+🌟`v9.0.0`：<br/>
+1. Adjusted the usage position of the equal function in view.
+2. Solved the issue of inaccurate type recognition in views.

 🌟`v8.1.0`：<br/>
 1. Improved the type support of this inside the function.
 2. The proxy processing of store is optimized, and the security and stability of store are increased.